Schools of Planning and Architecture: Education

-The SPA Delhi has a Deemed University status, while SPA Bhopal and SPA Vijayawada function autonomously, and their special status as Institutes of National Importance facilitates the smooth running of SPAs, virtually free from both regional as well as student politics.
+The SPAs function autonomously, and their special status as Institutes of National Importance facilitates the smooth running of SPAs, virtually free from both regional as well as student politics.
 Such autonomy means that SPAs can create their own curricula and adapt rapidly to the changes in educational requirements, free from bureaucratic hurdles.
 The government has no direct control over internal policy decisions of SPAs (like faculty recruitment and curricula) but has representation on the SPA Council.
 The medium of instruction in all SPAs is English.
 The classes are usually held between 8:30 a.m. and 5:30 p.m., though there are some variations within each SPA.
 All the SPAs have public libraries for the use of their students.
 The electronic libraries allow students to access on-line journals and periodicals.

 School offers planning, architecture and design courses both at undergraduate and postgraduate levels.
 While the Bachelor of Architecture course is one of the oldest in the country, highly successful Bachelor of Planning course was started in 1989.
-The School offers 10 postgraduate programmes and 2 undergraduate programmes along with the doctoral programmes run by all the departments of studies.
+The school offers 10 postgraduate programmes and 2 undergraduate programmes along with the doctoral programmes run by all the departments of studies.